aheissenberger/esbuild-plugin-noflo/README.md

 # esbuild-plugin-noflo

-This utility can be used for generating statically configured NoFlo component loaders when building NoFlo with a module bundler
+This utility can be used for generating statically configured NoFlo component loaders when building NoFlo with a [esbuild](https://esbuild.github.io) bundler.

 ## Install